How It Works

-Our responsive web-based Mobile Companion lets you take your customized Transit Display with you wherever you go, giving you real-time transit information wherever you are.
+Our responsive web-based Mobile Companion lets you take your customized Transit Display with you wherever you go.
+Also giving you real-time transit information wherever you are.

 Consolidating information from multiple transit agencies and forms of transit, the Mobile Companion is a pocket sized version of that display in your lobby.
-Or maybe you want to provide consolidated localized transit information to people, but don't have a place to install a TV.
+On the other hand, maybe you want to provide consolidated localized transit information to people, but don't have a place to install a TV.

 We have you covered!

-The Mobile Companion is highly customizable by means of CSS, a standard web convention for skinning web pages.
+The Mobile Companion is highly customizable by means of CSS.
+This is a standard web convention for skinning web pages.
 That's right, it's not an app, but a responsive website which is viewable on any operating system or device that has an internet browser.
-Android, iOS, MacOS, Windows, Linux, no problem!
+In other words, Android, iOS, MacOS, Windows, Linux, no problem!

 Make the Mobile Companion available by means of a convenient shortened URL address or a QR code.
-These could be in a sign holder in your lobby or on a card you give to guests.
-Residents could even pull up the Mobile Companion in their current location so they know when to leave to catch that bus or train.
+For instance, these could be in a sign holder in your lobby or on a card you give to guests.
+Also, residents could even pull up the Mobile Companion in their current location.
+This is so they know when to leave to catch that bus or train.

 Easily Manage Content